-This article gives a brief summary for revision of the chapter "Trade and Globalisation" which is the fourth chapter of the History textbook (Social Science) of Class 10 under the Nagaland Board of School Education (NBSE).
+This article gives MCQs and a brief summary for revision of the chapter "Trade and Globalisation" which is the fourth chapter of the History textbook (Social Science) of Class 10 under the Nagaland Board of School Education (NBSE).

 Introduction to the chapter Trade and Globalisation: The creation of a global world has a long history - of trade, of people looking for work, of migration, of capital movement, and much more.